alexanderkoller/pergamon/src/reference-styles.typ

     /// The ID-form pairs you specify in the `bibstring` argument will overwrite
     /// the default entries.
     ///
-    /// See the documentation for @default-bibstring in @sec:package:utility for
+    /// See the documentation for @default-long-bibstring in @sec:package:utility for
     /// more information on the bibstring table.
     /// -> dictionary
     bibstring: (:),